David N. Williams.

 Roy Mitcham.
 I shared an office at Langford with Roy for 12 years, we became close friends and had a great social life outside of work.
 He was unfortunately Bi polar and was either full of woe or on cloud 9 where nothing was impossible.
 He impulsively bought a sailing boat and took it out for the first time on the River Blackwater, and with little tidal knowledge, had to be rescued from the mudbank, with his family.
 Not very good with boats, we were sampling the pond at Bradwell springs, when Roy stood up to get out of the rowing boat, put his foot on the bow and holding the rope tied to the front jumped out.
 In doing so he kicked the boat backwards and the rope pulled him back into the pond.
 Having been totally submerged, he then ran naked around the field to dry off, as we had nothing to dry him with.
 Fortunately no female members of the staff were present !!!!

-In 2010 he was diagnosed with aggressive Prostate Cancer that having spread could not be contained by prostate removal.
-Following over seven weeks of Radio Therapy followed by 3 years of Hormone Treatment, David is now in remission.
+In 2010 I was diagnosed with aggressive Prostate Cancer that having spread could not be contained by prostate removal.
+Following over seven weeks of Radio Therapy followed by 3 years of Hormone Treatment, I am now in 2023, still in remission.
 Whew !!!!

 I hope that within this website you may have found some items of interest or amusement